Fatimahmuhsen1998/Front-end-web-development-control-panel/README.md

   to run this code :

-installing XAMPP and create a database called 'control-panel', and a table called 'panels'(see the photo below)
+installing XAMPP and create a database called 'control-panel', and a table called 'panel'(see the photo below)

 creating a user for the database with the following information : User name, Host name,and password